mcseves/mcseves.github.io/_posts/2020-12-07-the-ux-of-soil-part-1.markdown

 {% include image.html url="/assets/img/ux-of-soil-1-storyboards.png"%}

 The class showed a real interest in the educational aspect.
 One valuable observation was that the terrarium idea would need to be seen through a period to show damage and that we could be bolder when thinking of creating a ritual.
+Our challenge for [next week](https://mariaseves.com.br/the-ux-of-soil-part-2/) is to evolve this ideas into a proper experience.

 ***